score-spec/score.dev/content/blog/celebrating-1-year-as-cncf-sandbox/index.md

 ## Upwards

-On behalf of the Score Maintainers ([Susa](https://www.linkedin.com/in/susatuenker/), [Ben](https://www.linkedin.com/in/ben-meier-b76224129/), [Chris](https://www.linkedin.com/in/chris-stephenson-99ba3628/) and [Mathieu](https://www.linkedin.com/in/mathieubenoitqc/)) and the entire Score community, we would like to give a big shout out to all these contributors.
+On behalf of the Score Maintainers ([**Susa**](https://www.linkedin.com/in/susatuenker/), [**Ben**](https://www.linkedin.com/in/ben-meier-b76224129/), [**Chris**](https://www.linkedin.com/in/chris-stephenson-99ba3628/) and [**Mathieu**](https://www.linkedin.com/in/mathieubenoitqc/)) and the entire Score community, we would like to give a big shout out to all these contributors.
 You have had so much impact to the Score project!

-This is really shaping the future of how Developers and Platform Engineers interact with cloud native applications, for the best!
+This is really shaping the future of how Developers and Platform Engineers interact with cloud native applications and tools, for the best!

 Can't wait to see where this community will bring the Score project for its second year as CNCF Sandbox!